ByteriX/BxInputController/README.md

 ### Checking of value

-If you need marked row, when it has incorrect value you can use `BxInputRowChecker` and `BxInputRowDecorator` for this case.
+If you need marked row, when it has incorrect value you can use `BxInputChecker` and `BxInputRowDecorator` inherited classes for this case.
 Just make expected use case on this subclasses and call `addChecker` from `BxInputController` when row is had in controller then row will be marked according to checking priority which you can choose (see `BxInputRowCheckerPriority`).

 #### Example for checking